aputhin/design-patterns-study/object-pool/README.md

 ### Intent

-"Provide a cache for instantiated objects, tracking which ones are in use and which are available."
+> Provide a cache for instantiated objects, tracking which ones are in use and which are available.

 ### How does it work?